onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 }
 ```

-The idea is simple: if an address has associated code to it, it's not an EOA but a contract account.
+The idea is straight forward: if an address has contains code, it's not an EOA but a contract account.
 However, a contract does not have source code available during construction.
-This means that while the constructor is running, `extcodesize` for that address returns zero.
-Below is a minimal example that shows how this can be exploited:
+This means that while the constructor is running, it can make calls to other contracts, but `extcodesize` for its address returns zero.
+Below is a minimal example that shows how this check can be circumvented:

 ```sol
 contract OnlyForEOA {